Minnesota State Administrator Hiring Procedures

 - Draft Interview Questions (phone and/or campus interview questions)

-- Forward Screening Criteria form and Interview Questions to EAA for approval prior to any review of applications.
+- Forward Screening Criteria form and Interview Questions to IEA for approval prior to any review of applications.

 - Human Resources provides introduction to and training in NEOGOV/OHC system during the first meeting.